Skip to main content

 Objects (Entity Definitions)

-Objects define the structure and schema for your CRM data types.
+Objects define the structure and schema for your data types.
 Think of them as “templates” or “blueprints” for creating records.
 Default Objects:

 • Person: Individual contacts with attributes like name, email, job title, company relationships